-We are pleased to announce that we have a new opening for one Kitchen Steward at Birken Forest Monastery starting in mid-April.
+We are pleased to announce that we have a new opening for one Kitchen Steward at Birken Forest Monastery starting in early August.

 In non-Buddhist countries, remote monasteries like Birken depend on the voluntary help of long-term Resident Stewards.
 Stewards live at the monastery full-time and volunteer their services free of charge.
 This is an excellent opportunity for practitioners who are looking for a simple life devoted to the Buddha’s teachings, meditation and meritorious acts of service to the Sangha, in the company of like-minded individuals who are also committed to these ideals.

 KITCHEN STEWARD: Kitchen Stewards are responsible for preparing meals for the resident community (set menus/recipes are provided), managing kitchen facilities and supplies, attending to various household chores, driving to Kamloops for weekly shopping / errands, etc. Cooking experience would be an asset, although it is not required; on-the-job training is provided.
 All candidates must hold a valid Class 5 Canadian driver's license (or its equivalent) before arriving.
 Meal preparation duties are shared with other kitchen stewards on a rotational basis.
 Resident stewards are typically expected to work approximately 3-4 hours per day.

 - Interest in deepening their practice of the Buddha's teachings in a supportive environment